PP-Module for LiFi Access Systems

 Guidance

-The evaluator will verify that any configuration necessary to meet the requirement must be contained in the guidance.
+The evaluator shall verify that any configuration necessary to meet the requirement must be contained in the guidance.

-The evaluator will confirm the operational guidance contains instructions for either entering bit-based pre-shared keys or generating a bit-based pre-shared key (or both).
+The evaluator shall confirm the operational guidance contains instructions for either entering bit-based pre-shared keys or generating a bit-based pre-shared key (or both).

 Tests